xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-2.md

 [['a', 1.0], ['white', 1.1], ['cat', 1.0]]
 ```

-We can also implement a custom prompt parser to support weighting.
-As discussed in the previous section, we can directly feed the pipeline with precomputed embedding tensors.
-This approach allows for greater flexibility in customizing prompts, enabling us to modify and manipulate them as needed.
-For example, we can support the following weighting format:
+To support weighting, we can implement a custom prompt parser.
+As mentioned in the previous section, this parser can generate custom embeddings that contain the weight information, and can be applied directly to the pipeline.
+A commonly used weighting format looks like this

 ```
 a (word) - increase the attention to word by a factor of 1.1